perej1/elliptical-sim/README.md

 bash plot-batch.sh
 ```

-As an result a folder `figures` will be generated (if it does not already
+As a result, a folder `figures` will be generated (if it does not already
 exist).
 The folder includes generated figures.